People who know Ted Swaldo weren’t surprised last year when the Gervasi Vineyard & Italian Bistro began expanding.

 While Geiser was making up samples for Swaldo to review, the owner of Gervasi Vineyard also contacted Gingerich.
 “I did a countertop for the plumbing contractor on the job (for his) outdoor kitchen,” Gingerich explains.
 “They were looking for something unique for sinks and the plumber suggested me.”

-Gingerich says that Swaldo initially considered standard concrete ramp-style sinks for all the bathrooms, and ultimately 3-by-3-foot versions of them were installed in the second-floor restrooms.
+Gingerich says that Swaldo initially considered standard concrete ramp-style sinks for all the bathrooms.
+Ultimately they installed 3-by-3-foot versions of them in the second-floor restrooms.
 However, for the main floor, the men unleashed their imaginations.

 During that same time, Swaldo also had another meeting with Geiser at his showroom, and the Deco-Crete owner showed him a special sink he’d done for his own mother.
 “That’s when it hit me,” says Swaldo.
 “I said, ‘If you can do that shape, you can do a wine bottle.’”

 The end result: two 6-foot-long concrete sinks that look like wine bottles cleaved down the middle from top to bottom.
 If Swaldo and Geiser came up with the idea for the shape, Swaldo gives Gingerich credit for coming up with the idea of lighting them.
-“I originally wasn’t going to put in the LED lights,” says Swaldo, but was won over after Gingerich showed him some lighting ideas.
+“I originally wasn’t going to put in the LED lights,” says Swaldo, butafter Gingerich showed him some lighting ideas, it convinced him.

-Gingerich explains the sinks required a custom-made mold, and in order to install LEDs in them, he would need to create an overhang around the edge of the sinks where they could be mounted.
+Gingerich explains the sinks required a custom-made mold.
+In order to install LEDs in them, he would need to create an overhang around the edge of the sinks where they could mount them.
 “They had to be waterproof and low-voltage,” Gingerich says.
 “They’re totally encapsulated and designed for underwater use, and because they’re mounted to the lip, if there are problems they’re replaceable.”

 All the concrete sinks were cast in the G&M countertop shop, and Gingerich estimates he had two men working for approximately a week on creating the sinks.
 Installation of the half-bottles required a crew of eight.